mantidproject/mantid/docs/source/algorithms/DirectILLDiagnostics-v1.rst

 Similarly to elastic peak diagnostics, *EPPWorkspace* and *NonBgkRegionInSigmas* are used to integrate the time-independent background regions of *InputWorkspace*. *NonBkgRegionInSigmas* is a factor applied to the 'Sigma' column in *EPPWorkspace* and this interval around the elastic peak positions is excluded from the integration.
 No opening angle corrections are applied to the background diagnostics.

+By default, the background diagnostics are disabled for IN5.

 Diagnostics reporting
 #####################